VladislavRomash/learning-javascript/readme.md

-# Learning javascript
+# Learning JavaScript

-Learning javascript with book JavaScript for Kids
+Learning JavaScript with book JavaScript for Kids